spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/marketplace/orders/managing-marketplace-orders.md

 #### Returned items section

-The returned items section displays information on the returned items.
+The returned items section displays information about the returned items.

 | ATTRIBUTE | DESCRIPTION |
 |---|---|